Buffden/diagram-sync/docs/providers/bpmn/README.md

 # BPMN Provider

 Renders `.bpmn` files using `bpmn-to-image` with headless Chromium via Puppeteer.
-Output format is configurable — defaults to `png`.
+Output format is configurable — defaults to `svg`.

 ---